tejasnavalkhe/Dynamic-Decision-Making-Visualising-Infectious-Disease-Impact-and-Uncertainty-in-Manchester/README.md

-# Dynamic Decision-Making: Visualising Infectious Disease Impact and Uncertainty in Manchester
+# Dynamic Decision-Making: Visualising Infectious Disease Impact and Uncertainty in Manchester Using Power BI

 • Developed an interactive Power BI dashboard to visualise the impact and uncertainty of an airborne infectious disease outbreak in Manchester.